Debaucus/PAIcons/README.md

+# No Longer Updated!

+Reason: Discord caches its images for 1 year.
+This means that any new shiny Pokemon images (changed after the current, non-shiny is loaded) will not work for user display.

+I have changed my approach and made a new git for this.
+See https://github.com/Debaucus/pokealarm for details.

+---

 # PokeAlarm Shiny Icons
 Icons to be used for PokeAlarm.
 These icons specifically show which Pokemon are able to be Shiny via an added Watermark displaying a shiny chance upon clicking.
 Using original Pokemon Go assets as a base.